akshay9194/DeltaxSubmission/README.md

 Steps:
 1. Run SQL scripts.
+2. Change DBConnection string in App.config present in Visual Studio Solutions .
-2. Run services from Visual Studio.
+3. Run services from Visual Studio.
 3. Replace Url with the Url hosted in IIS, in insert-data-componet.ts and show-data-component.ts files, present in angular solution.
 4. Run angular solution and its good to go.